Simple linear attention language models balance the recall-throughput tradeoff

 The choice of sequence mixer (\textit{e.g.} attention, convolution) in a language model affects both its quality and efficiency~\citep{arora2023zoology,vaswani2018attention}.
 Prior work shows that attention excels at \textit{recall}, the ability to ground generations in previously seen tokens~\citep{olsson2022context,arora2023zoology}.
 On the other hand, the throughput of attention-based models is bottle-necked during training by quadratic compute complexity and during inference by aggressive memory consumption.
 The natural question is: \textit{can we improve the real-world speed and memory-use of language models without comprising on quality? }

-Recently, a number of architectures have been proposed that enable substantially higher throughput while matching attention in perplexity~\citep{wang2022pretraining,gu2023mamba,yang2023gated,poli2023hyena,peng2023rwkv}.
+Recently, a number of architectures have been proposed that enable substantially higher throughput while competing with attention in perplexity~\citep{wang2022pretraining,gu2023mamba,yang2023gated,poli2023hyena,peng2023rwkv}.
 However, coarse metrics like overall perplexity can obscure important differences in model quality.
-For example, recent work shows that a specific class of architectures, \textit{gated-convolutions}, despite complexity scaling sub-quadratically in sequence length, are less efficient than attention at performing recall~\citep{arora2023zoology}.
-Building on this analysis, we evaluate a broader class of architectures across real-world recall-intensive tasks and show attention improves over the best attention-free alternative, Mamba, by 46.7 accuracy points~(\Cref{table:main-quality}). \footnote{Examples of recall-intensive tasks include information extraction, reading comprehension, and code generation using custom variable and function names.
-These require using in context (contrasting memorized) information during generation.}
+For example, recent work shows that a specific class of architectures, \textit{gated-convolutions}, despite complexity scaling sub-quadratically in sequence length, are asymptotically less efficient than attention at performing recall~\citep{arora2023zoology}.
+Building on this analysis, we evaluate a broader class of architectures across real-world recall-intensive tasks and show attention improves over a currently-popular attention-free alternative, Mamba, by 32.2 accuracy points~(\Cref{table:main-quality}). \footnote{Examples of recall-intensive tasks include information extraction, reading comprehension, summarization and code generation.
+These require using in context information (contrasting memorized information) during generation.}

-Motivated by these observations, we explore the pareto frontier of the tradeoff between high-recall and high-throughput models.
-We evaluate a range of architectures (\textit{e.g.} attention, SSMs, and convolutions) on a popular synthetic \textit{associative recall} task \cite{arora2023zoology, dao2022hungry, olsson2022context}.
+Motivated by these observations, we explore the Pareto frontier of the tradeoff between high-recall and high-throughput models.
+We evaluate a range of architectures on a popular synthetic \textit{associative recall} task \cite{arora2023zoology, dao2022hungry, olsson2022context}.
 Since generation throughput is bottle-necked by memory consumption, we vary hyperparameters (e.g. model dimension) that affect the size of the \textit{recurrent} state during generation and demonstrate a fundamental recall-memory tradeoff that holds across architecture classes (\Cref{fig:tradeoff}).
 Attention performs associative recall perfectly, but the recurrent state (\textit{i.e.} the KV-cache) grows linearly with the sequence length.
-Sliding window attention can cap the size of the recurrent state at the cost of worse long-range recall~\citep{mistral7b}.
-However, Mamba, a recently proposed SSM architecture expands the Pareto frontier beyond sliding window.
-This begs the question: \textit{are there other, perhaps simpler, models that can also expand the pareto frontier?}
+Sliding window attention (SWA) can cap the size of the recurrent state at the cost of worse long-range recall~\citep{mistral7b}.
+However, Mamba, a recently proposed SSM architecture expands the Pareto frontier beyond SWA.
+This begs the question: \textit{are there other, perhaps simpler, models that can also expand the Pareto frontier?}